ethicalhack3r/ethicalhack3r.github.io/_posts/2015-10-11-owasp-asvs.markdown

 status: publish
 published: true
 title: OWASP Application Security Verification Standard (ASVS)
 excerpt: "A few days ago (October, 2015) the OWASP Application Security Verification Standard (ASVS) version 3.0 was released which I had the opportunity to contribute to in a small way by helping review some of the draft documents before the official release.
+\r\n\r\n
 I became aware of the OWASP ASVS as a growing number of my clients started asking if I used it.
 At the time I didn't use it but I decided to invest some time into finding out what it was.
 This blog post's intention is to bring some attention to the OWASP ASVS project for those unaware of it."
 ---

 A few days ago (October, 2015) the [OWASP Application Security Verification Standard (ASVS)](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project) version 3.0 was released which I had the opportunity to contribute to in a small way by helping review some of the draft documents before the official release.